harena-lab/harena-manager/README.md

     * new bugs registered on the issue list https://github.com/datasci4health/harena-manager/issues.
 * `tags`:
     * Are used for creating Dockerhub image versions at https://cloud.docker.com/u/datasci4health/repository/docker/datasci4health/harena-manager .

+## Change log

+The change log can be found in the [CHANGELOG.md](https://github.com/datasci4health/harena-manager/blob/feature/70/CHANGELOG.md) file.